ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## data_fields

-Fields to be used for filtering and data extraction in search results.
+Fields to be used for filtering and displaying details in search results.
 The referenced fields populate the `data` column in the search view.

 Additionally, custom fields can be defined to generate data from other sources.